Loved Ones with Addiction

 It’s not always easy to love someone with an addiction.
-While you may intellectually understand that addiction is a brain disease and your loved one is not choosing to be an addict, the things they say and do can still take a toll on your physical, emotional and financial health.
+While you may intellectually understand that addiction is a brain disease and your loved one is not choosing to be an addict, the things they say and do can still take a toll on your physical, emotional, and financial health.

 While you can’t force someone to stop using or drinking, there are many ways to help your loved one get the help they need.
 It may not be easy, but taking these steps ensures you are not enabling the addict and making the habit worse.

-Below, we’re going to talk about the ways you can help a person with addiction.
+Below, we’re going to talk about the ways you can help a person with an addiction.
 But first, let’s talk a little bit about enabling so that you know how to recognize and avoid this unhealthy behavior.

 What is Enabling?
 Why is it Destructive?